LGN520/farreach-public/docs/tofino-xindex-dpdk-memory-varkv.md

 		* If during compact, copy status, status', val, and val' in ReplacePointer (now val and val' must point to different memory)
 		* NOTE: we do not need the peace period in RCU (copy-on-write + peace period)
 - Variable length value and snapshot (based on the deprecated version)
-	+ NOTE: RCU-based method supports pointer-type dynamic variable, while version-based (copy-for-read) method only support static variable
-		* If using pointer-type dyanmic variable under version-based method, before assigning the pointer to the memory of new value, the pointer may still point to the memory of old value which has been deleted, copying the deleted memory will incur segmentation fault!!!
 	- Add variable length value into XIndex (replace original uint64_t with uint64_t[16])
 		+ Support val_length + val_data (max length: 16*8B) in AtomicVal (xindex_util.h, xindex_group_impl.h)
 		+ Compile and test
 			* localtest w/ 1 thread under read-only workload: 200K op/s
+		+ Debug of segmengtation fault (pointer, array boundary)
+			+ NOTE: RCU-based method supports pointer-type dynamic variable, while version-based (copy-for-read) method only support static variable
+				* If using pointer-type dyanmic variable under version-based method, before assigning the pointer to the memory of new value, the pointer may still point to the memory of old value which has been deleted, copying the deleted memory will incur segmentation fault!!!
 			+ NOTE: if Val.val_length == 0, Val.val_data == nullptr, which cannot be used in memcpy -> segnmentation fault otherwise!!!
 	- Support snapshot based on copy-o-write like Redis
+		+ Update AtomicVal (xindex_util.h)
 			+ Prepare val' (val_length' + val_data') and status' for snapshot
 			* For each AtomicVal, make snapshot
 				- Copy status as status' (status' != 0 means being snapshoted), copy val as val' (shallow copy, point to the same data)
 			* If delete AtomicVal, touch status instead of status'
 			* If modify AtomicVal, change val instead of val' (check address of data to decide whether to free the space of old data)
 				- If old data address of val = data address of val' -> not free; otherwise, free
 			* If during compact, copy status, status', val, and val' in ReplacePointer (now val and val' must point to different memory)
+		+ Add make_snapshot() (xindex_impl.h, xindex_root_impl.h, xindex_group_impl.h)
+		+ Change DataSource and ArrayDataSource to read_snapshot() (xindex_util.h, xindex_group_impl.h, xindex_buffer_impl.h)

 ## How to run